pimotte/nomic/README.md

 **378** *The Defense Culpability Act*

-If the defendant is found _Guilty_ and was represented by a defense attorney at the time jury deliberation started and there was no use of ``Self Representation'', the defense attorney will suffer the same punishment as the defendant.
+If the defendant is found _Guilty_ and was represented by a defense attorney at the time jury deliberation started and there was no use of "Self Representation", the defense attorney will suffer the same punishment as the defendant.

 **357** *The Right to Appeal*